I Have Been Arrested And Charged With a New Haven DUI: What Now?

 Once you take a blood alcohol level test and fail it, it can be extremely difficult or impossible to get those test results set aside in your case.

-At Lynch, Traub, Keefe & Errante, P.C., we usually get calls from new clients after interactions with police have already taken place — and after our clients have been arrested.
+At Lynch, Traub, Keefe & Errante, we usually get calls from new clients after interactions with police have already taken place — and after our clients have been arrested and charged for a New Haven DUI.
 When we come into the picture at this point, we are likely to follow steps such as:

 - Taking steps to help you get out of jail, if applicable

 - Asking for a preliminary hearing, to allow you to keep your driver’s license a little longer

 - Determining if there was any deficiency in the administration of chemical tests or field sobriety tests at the time of the traffic stop

 - Preparing to defend you vigorously in pursuit of the best attainable outcome in your case

 Call 203-800-7343 or email Lynch, Traub, Keefe & Errante, to learn how we can help protect your rights and your freedoms after being arrested and charged with DUI in New Haven.